brightsparklabs/appcli/README.md

   files generated from the templates in `<APP_NAME>_CONFIG_DIR`.
 - `<APP_NAME>_ENVIRONMENT` - the 'environment' of the application to be run.
 For example `production` or `staging`.
 This allows multiple instances of the same project to run on the same docker daemon.
-If undefined, this defaults to 'default'.
+Defaults to 'production'.

 The `docker-compose.yml` can be templated by renaming to `docker-compose.yml.j2`, and setting variables within the `settings.yml` file as described in the Usage section.